Smile-SA/hots/doc/source/developer.rst

    Example: `eleclercq-cmdline-24`

-.. rubric:: Step 3: Share your changes to the "testing" branch
+.. rubric:: Step 3: Share your changes to the "dev" branch

 Your changes are done and tested.
 Time to share your work.
 You should first squash your commits in order to keep only the relevant ones.
 This `blog article
 <https://www.ekino.com/articles/comment-squasher-efficacement-ses-commits-avec-git>`__ explains why
 and how to do it.

-The "testing" branch may have changed since you forked it at step 2.
+The "dev" branch may have changed since you forked it at step 2.
 In that case, you must replay these changes into your personal branch.

 .. code:: console

-   git co testing
+   git co dev
    git pull
    git co <your-personal-branch>
-   git rebase testing
+   git rebase dev

 .. important::